substrate-developer-hub/substrate-contracts-workshop/1/storing-a-value.md

 ## Supported Types

-Contract may store types that are encodable and decodable with [Parity Codec](https://github.com/paritytech/parity-codec) which includes the most common types such as `bool`, `u{8,16,32,64,128}`, `i{8,16,32,64,128}`, `String`, tuples, and arrays.
+Substrate Contract may store types that are encodable and decodable with [Parity Codec](https://github.com/paritytech/parity-codec) which includes most Rust common data types such as `bool`, `u{8,16,32,64,128}`, `i{8,16,32,64,128}`, `String`, tuples, and arrays.

-ink! provides smart contracts Substrate specific types like `AccountId`, `Balance`, and `Hash` as if they were primitive types.
-Also ink! provides storage types for more elaborate storage interactions through the storage module:
+ink! provides smart contracts Substrate specific types like `AccountId`, `Balance`, and `Hash` as if they were primitive types. ink! also provides storage types for more elaborate storage interactions through the storage module:

 ```rust
 use ink_storage::collections::{Vec, HashMap, Stash, Bitvec};